 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET https://domain.com/api/3.0/users/search.json?apiKey=<your_api_key>&role=user

-By default, returned number of records per page could be 50.
+By default, the returned number of records per page could be 50.
 You can change the number of retrieved records with COUNT parameter.

-The returned request will include total number of objects, objects per page, number of pages (first, next, last)
+The returned request will include the total number of objects, objects per page, number of pages (first, next, last)

-Success or error codes returned by UseResponse API would give you explanation about the status of your request in case you'll experience any issues:
+Success or error codes returned by UseResponse API would give you an explanation about the status of your request in case you'll experience any issues: